Updated: Jul 19, 2022

 - Makes picky eaters have their veggies intake in one service of pasta!
 It's all about spinach!

-Spinach is considered to be one of the world’s healthiest foods, with researchers identifying more than a 12 different types of antioxidants alone, not to mention all of its other vitamins and minerals.
+Spinach is considered to be one of the world’s healthiest foods, with researchers identifying more than 12 different types of antioxidants alone, not to mention all of its other vitamins and minerals.
 Spinach has powerful anti-inflammatory and antioxidant abilities, and if you combine that with its very low amount of calories, it is easily one of the most nutrient-rich foods in existence.

 What does the pasta taste like?